Multi-marginal temporal Schr\"odinger Bridge Matching from unpaired data: Abstract

 \subsubsection{Multi-marginal Markov and Reciprocal projections}

 To construct an algorithm for MMSB, we first extend the notions of reciprocal and Markovian projections to the multi-marginal setting.
 The idea is to approximate the global bridge by a sequence of independent sub-bridges, and to alternate between reciprocal and Markovian structures.
+However, a naive implementation of this idea leads to model forgetting, failing to converge entirely.
+A factorized approach is thus necessary to obtain convergence (see \ref{sec:crit_implem}).

 \begin{definition}[Factorized reciprocal class and projection] For each interval $[t_i,t_{i+1}]$ and endpoints $(x_i,x_{i+1})$, let $\mathbb{Q}^{x_i,x_{i+1}}_{[t_i,t_{i+1}]}$ denote the bridge of $\mathbb{Q}$ between $x_i$ and $x_{i+1}$.
 Given a coupling $\pi$ on $(\mathbb R^d)^{K+1}$, define